Consumer edition active

 Treatment of Heat Exhaustion

-Treatment of heat exhaustion involves rest (stopping activity), removing people from the hot environment, and replacing fluids and salts, either by mouth (with a sports drink or a solution of about 1 to 2 quarts of water containing 2 teaspoons of salt) or intravenously.
+Treatment of heat exhaustion involves rest (stopping activity), removing people from the hot environment, and replacing fluids and salts, either by mouth (with a sports drink or a solution of 2 teaspoons [10 grams] of salt dissolved into 1 quart [about 1 liter] of water) or intravenously.
 Removing or loosening clothing and wetting the skin or applying wet cloths can also aid cooling.

 After receiving fluids, people usually recover rapidly and fully.